-Part 2.
-How to Fix Your PC Turns On but No Display
+Part 1.
+How to Fix Your PC Turns on but No Display

 If your computer starts but the screen is black, you should first make sure your monitor is working properly before you begin more complicated and time-consuming troubleshooting.

-It's possible that your computer is working fine and your monitor is your only problem.
+It's possible that your computer is working fine and your monitor is the only problem.
 If not, keep reading to find other solutions to fix this issue.

 Ensure that your PC is coming from a completely powered-off state.

-Sometimes, your computer will appear to "not be on" when actually it's just having problems resuming from either the Standby/Sleep or Hibernate power saving mode in Windows, resulting in your computer being turned on but having no display on the monitor or keyboard.
+Sometimes, your computer will appear to "not be on" when it's just having problems resuming from either the Standby/Sleep or Hibernate power saving mode in Windows, resulting in your computer is turned on but having no display on the monitor or keyboard.

-If the input voltage for the power supply is not correct (based on your country), your computer turns on but no display on monitor or keyboard.
-(You might be interested in this post: What is a Power Supply Voltage Switch?)
+If the input voltage for the power supply is not correct (based on your country), the issue of “PC turns on but no display” may occur (You might be interested in this post: What Is a Power Supply Voltage Switch?)

-If this switch is wrong, it is very possible that your PC wouldn't power on at all.
+If this switch is wrong, maybe your PC wouldn't power on at all.
 Therefore, an incorrect power supply voltage might prevent your computer from starting properly.

 Your computer problems might sometimes be caused by some BIOS (an acronym for Basic Input/Output System) misconfigurations.

-In this case, try clearing the BIOS memory on your motherboard, which will return the BIOS settings to their factory default levels.
+In this case, try clearing the BIOS memory on your motherboard, which will reset the BIOS settings.

 If a memory module is loose, the computer might not display an image.
 In other words, your computer starts but the screen is black.